coderkd10/TeamRegistrationApp/README.md

 	4. ^gives error.
 	5. now type a correct entrt number and press submit again.
 Does not work.~~

+* Entry number size not limit not restricted and not checking sometimes:
+	1. Connect to internet.
+	2. Enter entry number 2013EE10430. -> automatically checks that this is invalid as soon as you enter this.
+Also you cannot enter any more characters.
+	3. ^ this is behavior is correct, and is expected always.
+But sometimes not respected as below.
+	4. Enter 2013eez10430222222222 ... as many characters you want.
+	5. ^ does not check / stop allowing more entries.

 ###New features
 * Add suggestions from name also along with entry number.